 Aggregate functions

 Aggregate functions perform calculations on a set of values and return a single value.
 Aggregate functions ignore null values.
-Aggregate functions are often used with the GROUP BY clause in SELECT statements.
+Aggregate functions are often used with the GROUP BY clause in a SELECT statement.

 | Function | Description |